MisterJimson/beyond/README.md

 ```
 If you ever need the AuthManager to use another class, just pass it in and add it as another final field in the AuthManager.
 ## Testing
+Testing is very important in any app designed to scale.
+The below sections go into detail about the different types of testing I recommend for this approach.
+### Unit Testing: Managers
+TODO
+### UI Integration Testing: Pages, Widgets, ViewModels
+TODO
+### Integration Testing: Services
+TODO
+### End To End Testing
 TODO
 ## Configuration
 TODO